Business

 Twitter expands in Africa

-The American company aims at tailoring its global product to the needs of Africa.
+The American company aims to tailor its global product to the needs of Africa.
 It will first focus on Ghana and Nigeria.

 Twitter announced it would expand in Africa to adapt to local markets

-Twitter announced it would expand in Africa in order to “more immersed in the conversations taking across the African continent”
+Twitter announced it would expand in Africa to be “more immersed in the conversations taking across the African continent”

-The ambition to become the leader in digital economy in Africa
+The ambition to become the leader in the digital economy in Africa

-Ghana is considered as a “flawed democracy” according to the Global democracy Index for 2020.
-Yet, the country is still positioned among the 5 best ranked African countries in a continent dominated by authoritarian regimes.
+Ghana is considered a “flawed democracy,” according to the Global Democracy Index for 2020.
+Yet, the country is still among the five best-ranked African countries in a continent dominated by authoritarian regimes.

 Twitter offers 12 job opportunities so far, including product, design, engineering, or marketing and communications roles.

-The company will primarily focus their efforts in the West African market, especially Ghana and Nigeria, in which they will pilot the new approach of building an in-market team.
+The company will primarily focus its efforts on the West African market, especially Ghana and Nigeria, in which they will pilot the new approach of building an in-market team.

 Being chosen by the American tech company is good news for Ghana, a country that ambitions to be the leader in the digital economy in Africa by 2028.